stropdale/SwiftPing/README.md

 # SwiftPing
-Ping implementation for iOS in Swift
+A network Ping implementation for iOS.
+Written in Swift.

+A wrapper for [SimpleSwiftPing](https://github.com/Frizlab/SimpleSwiftPing) by François Lamboley and example application.

+## Usage

+    let ping = Ping.init(hostName: hostName!, completion: { (result, message) in

+	    // Do something with the response.

+    })
+    ping?.sendPing()